facebookresearch/dinov2/README.md

 ## Installation

-The training and evaluation code requires PyTorch 2.0 and xFormers 0.0.18 as well as a number of other 3rd party packages.
+The training and evaluation code requires PyTorch 2.0 and [xFormers](https://github.com/facebookresearch/xformers) 0.0.18 as well as a number of other 3rd party packages.
+Note that the code has only been tested with the specified versions and also expects a Linux environment.
 To setup all the required dependencies for training and evaluation, please follow the instructions below:

-*conda* **(Recommended)** - Create and activate a `dinov2` conda environment using the provided environment definition:
+*[conda](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html)* **(Recommended)** - Clone the repository and then create and activate a `dinov2` conda environment using the provided environment definition:

 ```shell
 conda env create -f conda.yaml
 conda activate dinov2
 ```

-*pip* - Use the provided `requirements.txt` to install the dependencies:
+*[pip](https://pip.pypa.io/en/stable/getting-started/)* - Clone the repository and then use the provided `requirements.txt` to install the dependencies:

 ```shell
 pip install -r requirements.txt